-Filters are sorted by the number of events then alphabetically when the count is the same to ensure that users are shown the most popular/prolific event types first.
+Filters are sorted by the number of events then alphabetically when the count is the same to ensure that users are shown the most popular or prolific event types first.
 It is not possible to change the list to be 100% alphabetic.
-Sorting the entire list alphabetically would cause filters with the highest count to possibly be hidden under show more while other filters without any upcoming events would get a prime spot.
+Sorting the entire list alphabetically would cause Filters with the highest count to possibly be hidden under show more while other Filters without any upcoming events would get a prime spot.

 Here is a list of filters sorted by the default of # of events then alphabetically: